meriemchebaane/CallTime/Rendu Final/DÉVELOPPEMENT/readme.txt

 •	We used the both of the Call.Logs and the contacts provider specified by the android sdk in order to get the contacts list.
 •	We also used the broadcast receiver to manage and filter the incoming calls according to the actual time slot and the incoming data from the server.
 We also should specify that a configuration to the firebase database were made in order to communicate with it.
-•	for the display all the final contacts list we used List Adapters.
+•	for the display of all the final contacts list we used List Adapters.

 About the server: